Tetsuko Kuroyanagi

-Tetsuko Kuroyanagi (黒柳 徹子, Kuroyanagi Tetsuko) is a Japanese actress, television personality, World Wide Fund for Nature advisor, and Goodwill Ambassador for UNICEF.
+Tetsuko Kuroyanagi (黒柳 徹子, Kuroyanagi Tetsuko) is a Japanese actress and television personality.
+She has hosted the television program Tetsuko's Room (徹子の部屋, Tetsuko no Heya) since 1975.

 She joined NHK Broadcasting Theatre Company as the first television actress in 1953.
 In 1954, she made her debut as the lead actress in the radio drama Yambō Nimbō Tombō.
-In 1976, TV Asahi's Tetsuko's Room (Tetsuko no Heya) started airing.
+In 1976, TV Asahi's Tetsuko's Room started airing.
 This program was recognized by the Guinness World Records in 2011 for having the highest number of broadcasts by the same host.
 It has been airing on weekdays at noon every week, and as of 2023, it has surpassed 11,000 episodes in its 48th year.
 Her autobiographical book, Totto-Chan: The Little Girl at the Window, which depicts her childhood, became a post-WW2 bestseller with over 8 million copies sold in Japan and 25 million copies worldwide.
 It has also been adapted into a television series twice.

-She is also known for her charitable works, and is considered one of the first Japanese celebrities to achieve international recognition.
+A World Wide Fund for Nature advisor and Goodwill Ambassador for UNICEF, she is known for her charitable works, and is considered one of the first Japanese celebrities to achieve international recognition.
 In 2006, Donald Richie referred to Kuroyanagi in his book Japanese Portraits: Pictures of Different People as "the most popular and admired woman in Japan."

 Early life

-Kuroyanagi was born in Tokyo City, Tokyo Prefecture (now Tokyo).
-Her father was a violinist and a concertmaster.
+Kuroyanagi was born in Tokyo City, Tokyo Prefecture (now Tokyo), the daughter of Moritsuna and Chō Kuroyanagi.
+Her father Moritsuna was a violinist and a concertmaster.
 Her nickname as a child was Totto-chan, according to her 1981 autobiographical memoir.